chittoorcharanraj/scsb-config-server/README.md

 2. config-server-key.properties

-**This file contins Secret key used for Encryption logic and should be placed under **
+**This file contins Secret key used for Encryption logic and should be placed under <config folder>**

 scsb.encryption.secretkey=XXXXXX